skye2k2/movie-picker/README.md

 TODO:
 ------
-- Selecting the inverse of an already-selected genre filter automatically deselects the previous filter
 - URL parameters for preset searches
 - Large list performance (bindonce)
-- Restart "Help me choose" if a user removes all results
 - Load a file by default from URL parameter
-- Make sort by runtime actually work
+- Make sort by runtime and rating actually work
 - Load CSS from local files if offline
 - Single list isolation mode